Aden-Q/cmu-15-445/projects/project3/README.md

 Some executors may modify the table as well as the index.
 We use the extendible hash table implementation from Project 2 as the underlying data structure for all indexes in this project.

 BusTub maintains an internal catalog to keep track of meta-data about the database.
-In this project, some executors will interact with the system catalog to query information regarding tables, indexes, and their schemas.
+In this project, some executors will interact with the system catalog to query information regarding tables, indexes, and the schemas.
 The catalog implementation is in `src/include/catalog.h`.

 **Sequential Scan**